 - Serving Size: 2

-It is easy to vary this recipe regarding vegetables and also meat.
-If you have omnivore guests for Easter then you could easily add some chicken breast stripes or shrimps to this mango curry recipe.
+It is easy to vary this soy free recipe regarding vegetables and also meat.
+If you have omnivore guests for Easter, then you could easily add some chicken breast stripes or shrimps to this tasty curry recipe with steamed rice.
 Especially chicken and mango are a perfect match.

-When I spot a mango in our fruit basket I would use it – besides of this mango curry recipe – in my breakfast smoothie, in my fiber rich muesli, as part of fruit infused water or include it in my beloved mango salad recipe with cucumbers.
+When I spot a mango in our fruit basket I would use it – besides of this recipe in: